MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-cloud-storage-copy-activity.md

 ---
 title: Configure Oracle Cloud Storage in a copy activity
-description: This article explains how to copy data by using Oracle Cloud Storage in Azure Data Factory in Microsoft Fabric.
+description: This article explains how to copy data by using Oracle Cloud Storage in Data Factory in Microsoft Fabric.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to